raizada-tutoring/raizada-tutoring.github.io/_pages/about.md

 - Degree in math from Oxford University
 - Ph.D. in computational neuroscience

 I believe that math should be made as clear and intuitive as possible.
+I love showing how it can be made concrete, and how it applies to the real world.

 I especially enjoy making hands on interactive math games.
 Some examples are below.

-Too often, math gets taught as a bunch of meaningless rules to memorize and regurgitate.
-I love showing how it can be made concrete, and how it applies to the real world.
+(images/snake.gif) (images/parallelogram.gif) (images/radians.gif)